je-suis-tm/graph-theory/README.md

 ### 10. Maximal Clique

 A <a href=https://en.wikipedia.org/wiki/Clique_(graph_theory)>clique</a> is a subset of vertices of an undirected graph such that every two distinct vertices in the clique are adjacent.
 A maximal clique is a clique that cannot be extended by including one more adjacent vertex, meaning it is not a subset of a larger clique.
 Think of maximal clique as a maximum social group where everybody knows each other.
-Finding a maximal clique is an NP-complete problem. <a href=https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm>Bron–Kerbosch algorithm</a> with degeneracy ordering is the most efficient way to find out all maximal cliques.
+Finding a maximal clique is an <a href=https://en.wikipedia.org/wiki/NP-completeness>NP-complete</a> problem. <a href=https://en.wikipedia.org/wiki/Bron–Kerbosch_algorithm>Bron–Kerbosch algorithm</a> with degeneracy ordering is the most efficient way to find out all maximal cliques.
 Its time complexity can be optimized to O(3**(n/3)).

 &nbsp;